Public liability insurance that protects you

 Business size and turnover

 Larger businesses or those with higher turnover usually require more extensive cover, leading to higher premiums.
-Insurers often assess the scale of your operations and adjust the costs.
+Insurers assess the scale of your operations and adjust the costs.

 Number of employees